-In the multi-year process called SAM (Social-Artistic Museum), Merel Noorlander and Arthur Kneepkens investigate and translate the effect and anticipated and unforeseen effects of gentrification together with residents, local organizations and art institutions.
+SAM (social-artistic museum) is a research platform in public spaces by Merel Noorlander and Arthur Kneepkens.
+Hereby we investigate and translate the effect, expected and unforeseen effects of gentrification together with residents, organizations and art institutions.

 The concept -originally developed at Theaterstraat- was commissioned by Frascati for Stadslab # 2: De Onvertelde Stad (2018), for which research was conducted in the Banne, Amsterdam-Noord.
 The point of departure was the question: Are artists and art institutions in Amsterdam-Noord against will and thanks partly responsible for the gentrification in this district?
 And if so: is that bad, what else can you do, and how?
 The initiators thus indirectly reflected on their own (social) artistic practice and responsibility in Amsterdam-Noord.
 The pitch performance that was developed for Frascati was then resumed at the 10th anniversary of the CAWA, and will play a number of times by invitation.

 At TAAK’s invitation, we are joining our initiative with Social Capital for the 2019-2020 program with the Sixhaven -Amsterdam North- as research field, in collaboration with Placemakers and their initiative de Buurthaven.
 SAM thus represents in this case the research arm of Social Capital and encourages exchange between the various program components and the various parties involved, and ensures embedding in a wider discourse in the public domain.